THE PRESTIGEMOVIE REVIEW

 Over time, the moderately successful Alfred falls in love with Sarah (Rebecca Hall: DORIAN GRAY, THE AWAKENING) and marries.
 The wildly successful Robert is adored by his new assistant, Olivia Wenscombe (Scarlett Johansson: EIGHT LEGGED FREAKS, THE ISLAND, THE SPIRIT, IRON MAN 2), but jealously watches Alfred's smaller life bloom and is outraged by any minor success the man has.

-Even after Robert maims Alfred in a way which should have ended Alfred's career, Alfred continues his act.
+Even after Robert attacks and maims Alfred in a way which should have ended Alfred's career, Alfred continues his act.
 Borden continues to work, to be better, and while he still isn't the showman that Robert is, he continues to garner his small though significant success.
 Finally, Alfred's act does what Robert always feared: Borden draws Angier's audience away.
 His latest magic act is so far beyond Robert's ability to understand that Angier and Olivia can't even explain it to Cutter.
 Alfred Borden, killer of Robert Angier's love and heart, is surpassing him.

 Cutter recognizes that Robert's passion and ambition, jealousy, resentment, and heartache, have spawned a cancerous obsession in Angier, and the old man wants no part of it.